NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Is this trip through Swedish Lapland also possible with a smaller budget?

 Of course it is also possible to make a nice trip through Swedish Lapland with a smaller daily budget per person.
 Where, in our opinion, can some money be saved?
-Below are some tips to make this trip cheaper:
+Below are some tips to make this trip cheaper.

-> The overnight stays can certainly also be realized for a smaller budget.
+When you choose not to fly business class, this saves a lot of money.
+Via Skyscanner you can easily compare prices for different flights.
+The accommodations can also be much cheaper.
 We stayed one night in the Treehotel for €780.
 If you skip this hotel, the average price per night per person would drop considerably.
 However, we thought this experience was well worth the money.
 Via booking.com you can easily compare the different prices per accommodation.
+You can definitely save on food and drinks as well.
+By not consuming alcohol in Sweden you quickly save a lot of money.
+In addition, you can replace the luxurious dinners with simpler meals in local cafes, for example.